wein.plus

 IGP

-Abbreviation for a wine quality level within the EU, which became valid in 2009.
-This second level in the quality pyramid after the quality wine corresponds to the former country wine.
-In Germany and Austria the corresponding designation is PGI (protected geographical indication).
-The new designation IGP is used in four countries
+Abbreviation for a wine quality level within the EU that came into force in 2009.
+This second level in the quality pyramid after quality wine corresponds to the former Landwein.
+In Germany and Austria, the corresponding designation is PGI (protected geographical indication).
+IGP is used in four countries:

 • France: Indication Géographique Protégée (formerly Vin de pays)